 The UNO Charter School Network (UCSN) was founded in 1998 by the United Neighborhood Organization (UNO), whose mission is to lead the transformation of the Hispanic Community toward an educated, powerful and prosperous citizenry by engaging and challenging it to redefine its potential and its legacy in metropolitan Chicago and the United States of America.

-UNO currently operates a network of 16 charter schools, serving over 7,500 students and families throughout the city of Chicago.
-UNO believes that public schools should serve as the main platform for transitioning Hispanic families into successful and civic-minded Americans.
-UNO recognizes that the students and families served by its schools are the future stakeholders of America’s democratic traditions and therefore offers them the opportunity to become model citizens and informed participants in the country’s political processes.
+UCSN currently operates a network of 16 charter schools, serving close to 8,000 students and families throughout the city of Chicago.
+UCSN believes that all students can learn and deserve the opportunity to reach their potential.
+UCSN recognizes that the students and families served by its schools are the future stakeholders of America’s democratic traditions and therefore offers them the opportunity to become model citizens and informed civic participants.

 With a rigorous and individualized approach we develop students who act with integrity and who are civically engaged, intellectually curious and prepared for success in high school and college.
 Academic Success is not a hope, but an expectation.